-The care and help we received from Macmillan was outstanding and thus prompted my daughters to suggest organising a charity event to remember their Mam with all proceeds going to the charity.
-In January 2011, we began to organise ‘Betty's Big Bash’ which was to be held on 1 April 2011.
+The care and help we received from Macmillan was outstanding.
+It prompted my daughters to suggest organising a charity event to remember their Mam, with all proceeds going to the charity.
+In January 2011, we began to organise ‘Betty's Big Bash’, which was to be held on 1 April 2011.

 Macmillan printed the tickets and posters, while providing balloons, banners and pens for the event.
 We hoped to sell 180 tickets and raise approximately £2,500.

-It quickly became apparent after talking to friends, family, clubs and businesses that we had greatly under estimated the number and generosity of people wishing to buy tickets or donate to the evening.
+It quickly became apparent, after talking to friends, family, clubs and businesses that we had greatly underestimated the number and generosity of people wishing to buy tickets or donate.

 We had a live band, a professional dance team, cabaret, auction, raffle, bingo and a meal.

 I think the night was so successful for two reasons.
-First, because of the number of people who actually knew Betty – her friends, work colleagues, family.
-And second because it was for Macmillan.
-That is why it was such a success.
+Firstly, because of the number of people who actually knew Betty – her friends, work colleagues and family.
+And secondly, because it was for Macmillan.
+That's why it was such a success.

-We broke all fundraising records in the region with that night.
-The mayor presented us with a shield.
-And the papers were getting in touch.
-I wasn’t sure about that at first but then I realised that any publicity for Macmillan has to be a plus.
+We broke all fundraising records in the region that night.
+The mayor presented us with a shield, and the papers were getting in touch.
+I wasn’t sure about that at first, but then I realised publicity for Macmillan had to be a plus.
 We even made the front page in a paper up in Scotland.
-And it made us feel so proud.
-And pleased that we’d done it for Betty and Macmillan.
+It made us feel so proud, and pleased that we’d done it for Betty and Macmillan.